Overview of Strengthening Community Outcomes through Positive Engagement (SCOPE)

 - Maternal and Newborn Health

 - Prevention and Treatment of Childhood Illness

 World Relief, a long-time CCIH member, was selected by USAID as the prime grantee to oversee implementation of the SCOPE grant.

 CCIH’s Role in SCOPE

-CCIH monitors the SCOPE activities implemented by the Christian Health Associations in Kenya (CHAK) and the Christian Health Association of Malawi (CHAM), which are CCIH members and local partners, as well as the Organization for People’s Empowerment and Needs (OPEN), a local non-governmental organization based in South Sudan.
-Rather than duplicating efforts with World Relief as they engage community health workers connected to public healthcare facilities, CCIH has created complementary relationships with CHAK, CHAM, and OPEN to deliver the same messages and curricula to health workers under faith-based supported facilities that health workers under local MOH structures receive.
-The goal is a synchronized private-public sub-district and county-level effort.
+CCIH monitored the SCOPE activities implemented by the Christian Health Associations in Kenya (CHAK) and the Christian Health Association of Malawi (CHAM), which are CCIH members and local partners, as well as the Organization for People’s Empowerment and Needs (OPEN), a local non-governmental organization based in South Sudan.
+Rather than duplicating efforts with World Relief as they engage community health workers connected to public healthcare facilities, CCIH created complementary relationships with CHAK, CHAM, and OPEN to deliver the same messages and curricula to health workers under faith-based supported facilities that health workers under local MOH structures receive.
+The goal was a synchronized private-public sub-district and county-level effort.

 In addition to monitoring subrecipients’ grant activities, CCIH supported CHAK’s, CHAM’s, and OPEN’s organizational capacity development.
 CCIH hosted trainings for subrecipients on advocacy and communications.
 CCIH also developed an organization capacity assessment (OCA) tool and led subrecipients in self-assessing their organizations’ strengths and opportunities for growth.
 Through the completion of these self-assessments, the subrecipients created action plans to guide them in selecting priority areas to target for capacity growth.